elpozewaunig/8A-ThingsToDo/README.md

 ### Styling
 To change basic styling, you should modify ``stylesheets/common.css``.
 This should fullfil most of your needs.
 In order to change the default title, class or links, you can simply swap out minor portions of text at ``modules/topbar.php`` and ``modules/bottombar.php``.
 To change the title tag of the PHP pages, simply exchange the text enclosed in ``<title> ... </title>`` of the respective pages.

+## Open Source Licenses
+* [TableFilter](https://github.com/koalyptus/TableFilter), a JavaScript library that allows tables to be filtered and sorted, is used in the frontend.
+It is licensed under the MIT License.
+* [FontAwesome](https://fontawesome.com) is the origin of the website icons, all of which are licensed under Creative Commons BY 4.0.